2307vivek/Seeker/README.md

 ![Screenshot_20230214-232222_Seeker](https://user-images.githubusercontent.com/67380664/218842981-4495f951-acd6-4838-ba5c-4f656ac65a17.jpg)

 ### Read Ahead indicator
-A read ahead indicator shows the amount of content which is already ready to use.
-It is particularly useful in media streaming apps where some media is downloaded ahead of time to avoid bufferring.
+A read-ahead indicator shows the amount of content that is already ready to use.
+It is particularly useful in media streaming apps where some media is downloaded ahead of time to avoid buffering.
 The `readAheadValue` property of the Seeker composable can be used to display the read ahead indicator.

 ```kotlin
 var value by remember { mutableStateOf(0f) }